- Valencia, Spain 46002

 Health insurance for expats and foreigners in Spain is structured around visa requirements, residency status and long-term healthcare needs.

-Visa-compliant health insurance is required for most residence permits in Spain and provides access to private healthcare and medical networks.
+Visa-compliant health insurance is required for most residence permits in Spain and provides access to medical networks and private healthcare for expats in Spain.

 - No copayments